benjaminglass1/rust-flac/README.md

 # rust-flac
-My attempt to write a Rust FLAC decoder and (eventually) decoder.
+My attempt to write a Rust FLAC decoder and (eventually) encoder.
 A toy project to see if I can. :)